poliquin/brazilnum/README.md

     >>> validate_cnpj(2558157000162, autopad=False)
     False

+Missing values (`None` or `NaN`) are treated as invalid identifiers, so validation works on a stream of identifiers where some are missing:

+    >>> validate_cnpj(None)
+    False
+    >>> validate_cnpj(float('nan'))
+    False

+Any other input type (e.g. a float or a list) raises a `TypeError`, since that usually signals a problem in the data pipeline that is better surfaced early than hidden by a `False` return.
+The formatting, padding, and parsing functions raise `TypeError` for missing values too, because there is no sensible way to format or parse a missing identifier.
+This behavior is shared by all validation functions in the package as of version 0.10.0.

 Validate a CEI number, used for businesses that do not require a CNPJ:

     >>> from brazilnum.cei import validate_cei